ddorn/AsciidotsDebugger/readme.md

 #### Installation and use

 The grapical interface is based on pygame, so you need to have it installed.
+The command line interface uses click, you must have it too.

-    pip install pygame
+    pip install pygame click

 You need to have asciidots installed too.